-All data collected by Console Advisory Connect is stored in one of the three regions-United States, European Union, and Australia and New Zealand (ANZ).
+All data collected by NetScaler Console service connect is stored in one of the three regions-United States, European Union, and Australia and New Zealand (ANZ).
 For more information, see Geographical Considerations.

 The data is stored securely with strict tenant isolation at the database layer.